tharsheblows/comment-images/README.txt

 8. The updated 'All Posts' view showing when a post's comments contain comment images

 == Changelog ==

+= 1.13.2 =
+* Internationalized several other strings

 = 1.13.1 =
 * Added Portuguese translations (props Celso Azevedo)